svoncannon/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+      there isnt a closure because all the variables are inside the function

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+        Almost always different numbers Not sure what could change not entirely sure what this question is asking me

 c.
 What is the lexical scope of `newRoll`?

+        innerfunction scope

 ### Task 2c - Exit Ticket